Yara Martinez: Early life

-Martinez is Cuban-American, born in Puerto Rico, raised in Miami.
-Prior to acting, Martinez practiced ballet for ten years.
+Martínez was born in Puerto Rico and raised in Miami.
+Prior to acting, Martínez practiced ballet for ten years.
 She is the grandniece of prima ballerina Alicia Alonso.

 Career

 She began her career on television with guest-starring roles.
 In 2007, she had supporting role in film The Hitcher.
 She later returned to television and had number of guest and recurring roles on dramatic series.
 She played Mariella Moretta in the TNT crime drama, Southland from 2009 to 2011, and Theresa Lopez on the ABC Family drama, The Lying Game (2012–2013).
 She also had recurring roles on Vanished, The Unit, Breakout Kings, and Nashville.

-Martinez was regular cast member on the short-lived primetime soap opera, Hollywood Heights in 2012.
-In 2013 she began starring in the Amazon comedy series, Alpha House.
-In 2014, Martinez also was cast as recurring in The CW comedy-drama Jane the Virgin, and HBO crime drama True Detective.
-Martinez portrayed Ms. Lint in the Amazon series, The Tick.
-Martinez stars as Dr. Paula Reyes in the Fox series Deputy.
-After playing the recurring character Isabella "Izzy" Colón for the first four seasons of the CBS legal drama Bull, Martinez was upgraded to series regular for season 5 (2020–21).
+Martínez was regular cast member on the short-lived primetime soap opera, Hollywood Heights in 2012.
+In 2013, she began starring in the Amazon comedy series, Alpha House.
+In 2014, Martínez also was cast as recurring in The CW comedy-drama Jane the Virgin, and HBO crime drama True Detective.
+Martínez portrayed Ms. Lint in the Amazon series, The Tick.
+Martínez stars as Dr. Paula Reyes in the Fox series Deputy.
+After playing the recurring character Isabella "Izzy" Colón for the first four seasons of the CBS legal drama Bull, Martínez was upgraded to series regular for season 5 (2020–21).